trema/GEC13/outro/outro.md

 <!SLIDE small>
 # Trema C ######################################################################

 * It's your choice ...
-Trema provides both Ruby and C library.
+Trema provides libraries for both Ruby and C
 * Trema C is also simple as Trema Ruby

 <br />